-- Adding cinnamon to your routine can come with a long list of benefits, including better blood sugar control, improved oral hygiene, enhanced heart health and reduced inflammation among others.
+- Adding it to your routine can come with a long list of benefits, including better blood sugar control, improved oral hygiene, enhanced heart health and reduced inflammation among others.

-- There are many varieties of cinnamon available, but it’s primarily found in two main types: cassia and Ceylon.
-Ceylon is thought to be more potent and contain more extensive health benefits while cassia is cheaper to produce and more widely available.
+- There are many varieties available, but it’s primarily found in two main types: cassia and Ceylon.
+Ceylon is thought to be more potent and contain more extensive health benefits, while cassia is cheaper to produce and more widely available.

-- High doses of cinnamon may cause symptoms like difficulty breathing, mouth sores, low blood sugar and liver problems.
+- High doses of this spice may cause symptoms like difficulty breathing, mouth sores, low blood sugar and liver problems.
 Therefore, it’s best to keep intake in moderation and pair with a healthy diet and active lifestyle to maximize the potential health benefits.

 Get FREE Access!